 Sound Analysis – Fusion

 Note – Fusion and R3’s sound signature changes slightly with different ear tips and fit.
 It shines exceptionally with some.
 So, I suggest you tip roll and experiment as the sound can vary between bright to balanced to slightly warm depending on your choice of ear tips.
-I’ve used wide bore softer silicone ear tips for the sound analysis.
+I’ve used both foam ear tips as well as wide bore softer silicone ear tips for the sound analysis.

 Let’s dig in deeper to know more…

 Bass – Sub-bass has very good extension down low and in fact has more presence than mid-bass.
 I had gotten so accustomed to mid-bass leading the charge that Fusion sounded the good kinda different to me in the first listen in comparison to other IEMs I was testing.
 Sub-bass has more character than rumble, though it can rumble pretty well too if a song demands.
 But character is what wins for me.
 Mid-bass has good presence too and overdriven bass tones of bands like Karnivool, I Am Giant and Muse sound super crispy and snappy.
 Bass overall has more lively character than dominating presence.
 It is well defined, fast, dynamic and even sustains pretty well.
 For example, bass in Twenty-One Pilots’ Hype’ and Walk the Moon’s ‘Shut Up and Dance’ has very good character, deep sub-bass, crispy mid-bass presence and punch while still staying more fun kinda neutral rather than overpowering.